 The way I work is mostly psychodynamically and systemically influenced.
 Sometimes our early relationships can impact upon our adult relationships, and cause difficulties around intimacy and trust.
 Our relationships can be negatively affected by the expectations of the culture we live in, and wider society.
 These experiences can often lead to feelings of stress, depression and anxiety.
 Relationship and family issues of any nature can also impact on our self esteem and cause feelings of sadness and/or loneliness.
 I offer a safe, supportive environment where we can take the time to explore these and other issues.

-I have a counselling room available in central Bedford.
+My therapy room is in central Bedford.
 For individuals I offer the option of walking therapy.
 Walking can be very helpful for people who find it challenging to express themselves, or who find sitting opposite a therapist too intense.
 Walking and being in nature can be helpful with the flow of thoughts and ideas.
 We can agree between us how to manage confidentiality whilst in open spaces.

 I also offer online therapy.
 Online therapy can work well for those who are limited as to when they are able to get out of the house, or how far they are able to travel.
 When doing couples counselling, relationship or family therapy, meeting online can be particularly useful when one or more people are working away, as it allows us to continue to meet every week, and the therapy is therefore less interrupted.
 I also conduct therapy by phone or by email.
 Please contact me for specifics of how email therapy is conducted, or alternatively visit my website for a full description(www.elliegoodmantherapy.com)